Skip to main content

 Sermorelin a Systemic Growth Hormone Optimizer

 Sermorelin is a peptide that belongs to a class of molecules known as growth hormone-releasing hormone (GHRH) analogs.
 It contains the first 29 amino acids of human GHRH.
-Its primary function is to stimulate the to produce and release more of the body’s own natural growth hormone (GH).
+Its primary function is to stimulate the pituitary gland to produce and release more of the body’s own natural growth hormone (GH).

 • Mechanism of Action Sermorelin’s effect on hair is indirect but potentially powerful.
 Growth hormone is a master hormone that plays a key role in cellular repair, regeneration, and metabolism throughout the body.
 By optimizing GH levels, Sermorelin can improve the overall health and vitality of cells, including those in the hair follicle.
 Enhanced cellular repair mechanisms can help follicles recover from damage and support more robust growth cycles.
 This approach addresses hair loss as part of a systemic decline in regenerative capacity that often accompanies aging.